The Consejo de Latinos Unidos (CDLU) secures medical care to individuals who are not healthy or wealthy enough for insurance or Obamacare.

 Our main mission is to help provide emergency and urgent medical care and support for those individuals who are too sick or too young, and have no where to turn to.
 These people are not healthy enough or wealthy enough to qualify for insurance or Obamacare.

-- The CDLU has provided or arranged over $10 million in medical aid and have helped over 1,000 families across the United States.
+- The CDLU has provided or arranged over $10 million in medical aid and have helped over 1,000 families from the United States and abroad.

 - Over 400 news articles have been written about the CDLU's work, including articles in the Los Angeles Times, the Denver Post, USA Today, the Miami Herald, and the Washington Post.
 Likewise, over 500 television reports have been broadcasted about CDLU's advocacy work on all major U.S. networks including CNN, FOX News Channel, MSNBC, CBS, ABC, and Univision.